BioimageAnalysisCoreWEHI/napari_lattice/README.md

 * [How to use Cellpose for cell segmentation](https://github.com/BioimageAnalysisCoreWEHI/napari_lattice/wiki/5.1-Workflows-(Custom-workflow)#cellpose)

-Support will be added for ome-zarr files in the future.
+Support will be added for more file formats in the future.

+Sample lattice lightsheet data download: https://doi.org/10.5281/zenodo.7117784

 ----------------------------------